woernfl/blogwoernfl/_drafts/2018-11-04-Open-Source-Summit-Europe-2018.md

 tags: [Conference]
 ---

-This year, I went for the
+This year, I went for the third time to the Open Source Summit Europe 2018
 <!--more-->

 Most of this questions were about the `persistent volume` provisioning, so let's dive into this subject.